wavetermdev/waveterm-docs-old/README.md

-# Wave Terminal Documentation
+# WaveLegacy Documentation

-This repo contains the Wave Terminal Documentation, which is hosted at [docs.waveterm.dev](https://docs.waveterm.dev/).
+This repo contains the WaveLegacy Documentation, which is hosted at [legacy.waveterm.dev](https://legacydocs.waveterm.dev/).

 ## Contributing

 We welcome contributions to Wave docs!

-  * For minor changes, you are welcome to [open a pull request](https://github.com/wavetermdev/waveterm-docs/pulls).
+  * For minor changes, you are welcome to [open a pull request](https://github.com/wavetermdev/waveterm-docs-old/pulls).
-  * For major changes, please [create an issue](https://github.com/wavetermdev/waveterm-docs/issues/new) first.
+  * For major changes, please [create an issue](https://github.com/wavetermdev/waveterm-docs-old/issues/new) first.
-  * If you are looking for a place to start take a look at [open issues](https://github.com/wavetermdev/waveterm-docs/issues).
+  * If you are looking for a place to start take a look at [open issues](https://github.com/wavetermdev/waveterm-docs-old/issues).
   * Join the [Discord channel](https://discord.gg/XfvZ334gwU) to collaborate with the community on your contribution.

 ### Development Environment